charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

 permalinks: /:categories/:year/:month/:day/:title.html
 ---

+## Overview

 ASP.NET 5 provides the [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-5.0&tabs=visual-studio) for how to use external OAuth 2.0 provider.
 However, the documentation is for the web app, not for the web API.
 This post talks about how to use Facebook as the external OAuth 2.0 provider for the web API.
 This post is based on this [commit](https://github.com/charlehsin/net5-webapi-tutorial/commit/ef42ffa0f3633106fcb805001d38efca75595df6) in my [GitHub repository](https://github.com/charlehsin/net5-webapi-tutorial).
 The assumption is that you already have a working ASP.NET 5 Web API with JWT bearer authentication, and you only want to add the external OAuth 2.0 provider to your Web API.

+## Configuring Facebook OAuth 2.0 provider and storing the secrets

 First, follow the ASP.NET 5 documentation above to get the Facebook App ID and the Facebook App secret, and to store the App ID and the App secret using Secret Manager.
-(For production usage, you need to use other approaches to store the secretes like App ID and App secret.
+(For production usage, you need to use other approaches to store the secrets like App ID and App secret.
 This is beyond the scope of this post.)
 When you set up at the Facebook side, remember to configure the "https://our_hostname/signin-facebook" as the redirection URI.
 This will be used by ASP.NET Core.

+## Enabling Facebook at the ASP.NET Core Web API

 Then add Microsoft.AspNetCore.Authentication.Facebook package to your project.
 You need to specify the correct version since the latest version is only for ASP.NET 6.